-- In response to the need for more predictable funding that can sustain CSOs' efforts over longer periods of time grants should be proposed for periods between 3 to 5 years. - Grant amounts will range from US\$400,000-US\$800,000.
-Requests for funding below this range will also be considered.
-The Proposal Budget template provides examples of indicative funding amounts per year according to the proposal's timeframe. - Requested GPSA funding broken down by year must be equal to or below the organization's annual budget average of the last 3 years.
+- In response to the need for more predictable funding that can sustain CSOs' efforts over longer periods of time grants should be proposed for periods between 3 to 5 years. - Grant amounts will range from US\$400,000 to US\$500,000.
+Requests for funding below this range may also be considered.
+Please note that the funding range for Moldova is different.
+See the country call webpage. - Requested GPSA funding broken down by year must be equal to or below the organization's annual budget average of the last 3 years.
 The rationale of this funding cap is to encourage CSOs to broaden their funding base and to avoid situations where GPSA funding becomes the organization's main source of funding.
-For example: - ✓ An organization with an average budget of \$100,000 may request up to \$100,000 per year or 50% of the projected average annual budget for the proposal's duration, adding to \$200,000 for the organization's total projected annual budget [= average total funding from other sources + GPSA funding]. - ✓ An organization with an annual budget average of \$150,000 may request up to \$150,000 per year or 50% of the annual budget average, adding to \$300,000 for the organization's total projected annual budget. - Partnership arrangements are clearly reflected in the Proposal's Budget following the instructions therein provided.
+For example: - An organization with an average budget of \$100,000 may request up to \$100,000 per year or 50% of the projected average annual budget for the proposal's duration, adding to \$200,000 for the organization's total projected annual budget [= average total funding from other sources + GPSA funding]. - An organization with an annual budget average of \$150,000 may request up to \$150,000 per year or 50% of the annual budget average, adding to \$300,000 for the organization's total projected annual budget. - Partnership arrangements are clearly reflected in the Proposal's Budget. - Proposal's structure includes a Knowledge and Learning Component, whereby applicants develop a plan that links strategies for project-specific, organizational and peer learning to processes for adjusting and adapting project strategies and implementation based on iterative learning.
+The K&L plan should also reflect on how the proposed interventions will generate learning about the pathways for advancing transparency, accountability and civic engagement through collaborative social accountability in a given sector and country.